microshift-io/microshift-documentation/content/en/docs/developer-documentation/build-install-rpm.md

 ---
-title: "Building and Installing the MicroShift RPMs"
+ftitle: "Building and Installing the MicroShift RPMs"
 tags:
   - develop
   - build